The Bankrate promise

 Colonial Penn sells only life insurance, including a guaranteed acceptance life policy that can be used for burial costs.
 There is no medical exam or health questions to answer to purchase a final expense policy.

 You can borrow against the cash value of the policy and there are flexible payment options available.
 Rates are guaranteed and prices are competitive.
+A drawback, however, is that Colonial Penn has a higher-than-average NAIC Complaint Index score.

 Mutual of Omaha